Dublin is a small city. But in a place so literally colorful and also rich with character and history, boredom becomes nearly impossible.

 You have to go to Copper’s!
 I’m preparing to get some flak for this one.
 It has quite the laughable reputation for being the seediest place in town where people go to “get the shift.”
 But in all honesty, if you go with a group of friends, you can shamelessly shout and dance to cheesy music all night without a care in the world, plus it’s one of the only places around that’s open super late.
 I wouldn’t recommend being recognized as a regular here, but it’s surely an experience to be had.
 And right before closing at 4:30 am, they put on ‘Shipping up to Boston’ by the Dropkick Murphys and then something magical happens.
 People stop whatever they’re doing to flock to the center of the room and jump, stomp and dance, and there will surely be some Irish dancing showoffs, however sloppy.
 You’ve got to love it.

-After I studied abroad in Dublin last year, I decided to stay three extra months through the summer.
+After I studied abroad in Dublin, I decided to stay three extra months through the summer.
 I was never actually ready to leave – you won’t find a more uniquely comforting atmosphere that has constant excitement at the same time.
 These few stops are just the beginning, but a great introduction to the glorious city.